thi-ng/umbrella/packages/strings/README.md

 ## About

-Various (~100) string formatting, word wrapping & utility functions, some higher-order, some memoized.
+Collection of ~115 string utilities for formatting, interpolation, word wrapping, validation, case conversion etc. Most of them are configurable higher-order functions, some memoized.

 Partially based on Clojure version of [thi.ng/strf](http://thi.ng/strf).